dubinsky/dubinsky/types/lambda-calculus.md

 ### Problems ###

+Encoding everything is not an approach suitable for human programmers.

 Some properties of the untyped lambda-calculus contradict intuitions about functions:
 - everything can be applied to everything (including itself);
 - everything has a fixed point;